Cyrken/html-css/search-engine-optimization/README.md

 **Things that matter**

-- *Honest, naturally keyword rich text*: if there are two many keywords for natural content, search engines will think you’re targeting them and penalize your site
+- *Honest, naturally keyword rich text*: if there are too many keywords for natural content, search engines will think you’re targeting them and penalize your site
 - *More content than code markup*
 - *Clear information hierarchy*: good navigation, good structure, good headings, etc.
 - *First line of first paragraph*